nogibjj/Lukebian_project2/README.md

 ## How to use command line to run the data processing

-First, you need to install all the packages you will use
+First, you need to install all the packages you will use.
+Type in the code in your terminal
 ```
-{
  pip install -r requirements.txt
-}

 ```

 ## Acknowledgments